-FSANZ's preferred approach is to adopt Option 2 - adopt the changes to include new MRLs for avilamycin.
+FSANZ's preferred approach is adopt Options 2(a) and 2(b) - to adopt the change to MRLs in the Code to include new or increase some existing MRLs and to delete or decrease some existing MRLs.
 FSANZ prefers this approach because:

-- the residues associated with the MRL amendments would not result in an unacceptable risk to public health and safety (this benefit also applies to Option 1); - the changes would minimise the potential costs to primary producers and rural and regional communities in terms of legally being able to sell legally treated food; - the changes would minimise residues consistent with the effective use of agricultural and veterinary chemicals to control pests and diseases; and - the changes would remove discrepancies between agricultural and food legislation and assist enforcement
+- the residues associated with the MRL amendments would not result in an unacceptable risk to public health and safety (this benefit also applies to Option 1); - the changes would minimise the potential costs to primary producers and rural and regional communities in terms of legally being able to sell legally treated food; - the changes would minimise residues consistent with the effective use of agricultural and veterinary chemicals to control pests and diseases; and - the changes would remove discrepancies between agricultural and food legislation and assist enforcement.